I. ABOUT SCIENCE AND SEX

 These patently false claims have no place in a serious discussion of the policy question whether and how to include transgender athletes in girls’ and women’s sport.

 A35: Yes.
-We have publicly opposed these efforts and sought to work with like-minded state legislators of both parties toward law that would assure the inclusion of transgirls in girls’ sport in ways that are not female category defeating.
-Also, we want to be sure opportunities for transboys are similarly accommodated.
-Part of our work in this area has included the development of the following model statute that would accomplish these objectives.
+We have publicly opposed these efforts and sought to work with like-minded state legislators of both parties toward law that would assure the accommodation of males who identify as transgender in girls’ sport in ways that are not female category defeating.
+We must develop equitable and inclusive accommodations for males who identify as women; gender-fluid athletes; and nonbinary athletes, so long as those accommodations do not diminish females’ sport opportunities or financial rewards, nor females’ right to fair, safe, sex-separated sports experiences.
+Also, we want to be sure opportunities for females who identify as transgender are similarly accommodated in boys’ sport.

 A36: In all cases, female and male athletes have a right to privacy and must be provided with safe, private places to change clothes and shower.
 Neither male nor female athletes should be asked or required to share hotel rooms or other overnight accommodations (such as bedrooms in private homes) with members of the other sex, regardless of how those people identify.
 Females have not abandoned their legal right to privacy from males.
 Separating women and men in locker rooms is a nearly universal phenomenon, a custom that female athletes have come to expect and rely upon.
 Women are vulnerable when undressing.
 Criminal laws have protected women from male voyeurism for hundreds of years.
 Because women know that men are far more likely than women to commit sexual assault, the presence of males can be inherently threatening, even traumatic, to women as they are undressing or showering.1

 Naked men also make women vulnerable; exposing male genitalia is typically a criminal act of indecent exposure or flashing.2